smpleader/Torch-Laravel10/README.md

 # Torch - Using Laravel's Illuminate Components Independently

 Torch is a project to provide instructions and examples for using Illuminate components as standalone components in non-Laravel applications.
-The current `master` branch shows how to use Illuminate's `8.0` components.
+The current `master` branch shows how to use Illuminate's `10.0` components.

+**Note**: This project was forked from https://github.com/mattstauffer/Torch

 **Note**: If you are working with an older project, you might have more success using the [5.5 components](https://github.com/mattstauffer/torch/tree/5.5) or the [5.1 components](https://github.com/mattstauffer/torch/tree/5.1) or the [4.2 components](https://github.com/mattstauffer/torch/tree/4.2).